indexss/Backseat/README.md

 ### Managing dependencies

-For example, to add [Leaflet][] library as a runtime dependency of your application, you would run following command:
+For example, to add [Leaflet][leaflet] library as a runtime dependency of your application, you would run following command:

 ```
 npm install --save --save-exact leaflet
 ```

-To benefit from TypeScript type definitions from [DefinitelyTyped][] repository in development, you would run following command:
+To benefit from TypeScript type definitions from [DefinitelyTyped][definitelytyped] repository in development, you would run following command:

 ```
 npm install --save-dev --save-exact @types/leaflet
 ```

-Then you would import the JS and CSS files specified in library's installation instructions so that [Webpack][] knows about them:
+Then you would import the JS and CSS files specified in library's installation instructions so that [Webpack][webpack] knows about them:
 Edit [src/main/webapp/app/app.module.ts](src/main/webapp/app/app.module.ts) file:

 ```